KN-P/phenomena-classifier/README.md

 # phenomena-classifier

-Training code for training a deep learning model for classification of geophysical phenomena.
+This project provides a basic implementation for training of a deep learning model that classifies geophysical phenomena from SAR images.

+## Working

+This deep learning model uses ResNet as the base model.
+And transfer learning is used to add extra layers to train the model and adapt it to the new dataset.